U.N. rights chief seeks Xinjiang visit this year, says HK trials key test | Politics

 Bachelet told the council that the national security law imposed in Hong Kong a year ago had had a "chilling impact" on democratic space and media in the former British colony.
 She said 107 people had been arrested under the law, including 57 formally charged, and that the first trials were due this week.
 "This will be an important test of independence for Hong Kong’s judiciary in its willingness to uphold Hong Kong’s obligations under the International Covenant on Civil and Political Rights, in accordance with the Basic Law," she said.

 Government officials in Beijing and Hong Kong say the national security law is needed to avert threats to national security, and that the rights and freedoms of ordinary Hong Kong people are being be protected.
-"The High Commissioner is advised to stop making erroneous remarks against China, and refrain from interfering in China’s sovereignty and judicial independence," Liu Yuyin, spokesman at China's mission in Geneva, said by email.
+"The High Commissioner is advised to stop making erroneous remarks against China, and refrain from interfering in China’s sovereignty and judicial independence," Liu said.

 Critics say the law is being used to crush dissent in the global financial hub, an assertion Beijing rejects.